hrahulparmar/Appium2/README.md

 Prerequisites

-1.Appium server should be running as default address
+1.Appium server should be running at default address

-2.Emulator/virtual device should be started.
+2.Android Emulator/virtual device should be started.